 I made 12 big biscuits, but you can make them as big or as small as you’d like.
 In retrospect, I’d probably just make 16-20 medium to small so they’d last longer….actually maybe they wouldn’t.
 The smaller something is, the more I eat of it (or at least I feel not as guilty for eating 9…..or something….)
 It’s like my mind has to use reverse psychology on itself when in all reality I am consuming more calories when I eat 9 3 small ones as opposed to 1 big one.
 I think everyone does the same thing with Halloween candy because it’s all so small.
 Darn Halloween candy…..

-Well, I suppose that was a sufficient off the topic discussion for one blog post.
-Don’t forget to enter my giveaway and to make the Citrus Honey Butter!
+Well, I suppose that was sufficient off-topic discussion for one blog post.

 Before I go, let me leave you with a photo of my cute little ballerina from Halloween!
 Happy Wednesday!